Editor’s note: The following listings have been edited to reflect the cancellations due to concerns about the coronavirus pandemic.

 Kids and teens

-BUILDER’S GUILD-VIRTUAL PROGRAM, Jan.
-1 to 31.
-Join the Bartholomew County Public Library’s Builder’s Guild and participate in building challenges, exchange ideas, and share your creations in our virtual headquarters.
+BUILDER’S GUILD-VIRTUAL PROGRAM, Feb.
+1 to 28.
+Join the Bartholomew County Public Library’s Builder’s Guild and participate in building challenges, exchange ideas, and share creations in the virtual headquarters.
 LEGOs, K’Nex, Minecraft, and all building materials and formats welcome.
 This is an ongoing program — participate whenever you like.
-This month’s challenge is to build a spaceship.
 Email [email protected] to join or visit the kids page of the BCPL website for more information.

 Talks, lectures, classes

 NOURISH YOUR SKIN, 1 to 2 p.m., Feb.
 26, Zoom or Mill Race Center, 900 Lindsey St., Columbus.
 This free class will be held both in person at Mill Race Center and virtually via Zoom.
 Register with Mill Race Center for the in person program by calling 812-376-9241 or through Eventbrite, https://bit.ly/2NRrevj, for the virtual class.
 For more information call the Bartholomew County Extension Office at 812-379-1665.

 SINGLE AND PARENTING, 6:30 p.m., Feb.
 23 to March 27, Community Church of Columbus, 522 Seventh St., Columbus.
 Twelve-week support and connection group for single parents of any stage of parenting.
 Sessions are in person and childcare is provided.
 For further information/registration www.cccolumbus.org/events or call 812-348-6257.